ryanhawthorne/IOIntroduction/README.md

 - Latex (I use Texlive but any other distribution will do) : https://www.tug.org/texlive/
 - Sign up for Github (for version control): https://github.com/ and download Github desktop: https://desktop.github.com/
 - You can always use https://rstudio.cloud/ if you are struggling with installing R, Rstudio and Latex

+## Getting started

+Once you have installed everything, and signed up for the necessary:

+- Go to https://github.com/ryanhawthorne/IOIntroduction, click on 'fork', then 'code', then 'Open with Github desktop'
+- Open RStudio on your computer, click on 'new project', then browse to the folder that you just cloned the git repo into (in Windows, probably: /Documents/GitHub/IOIntroduction)

+## Trying out RMarkdown

+In RStudio, once you have opened your project:

+- Click on 'file', 'new file', 'Rmarkdown', 'PDF', and save it ('tutorial1')
+- Click on 'knit'
+- RMarkdown is a great way to have your report text and econometrics code in the same file

+## Trying out Git

+In RStudio:

+- Head over to git on the top right hand side, select files you'd like to commit, click 'commit', add a message (e.g. 'first commit'), and then click 'commit', then 'push'
+- Git is a version control system that you can use to roll back to any version of your work
+- Commit frequently
+- You may want to add a branch, perhaps called 'local', so that you are not working on the 'master' (production) version

+You can have a look at your latest commit and push on github.com

 # Licence